 All three conditions must be met to qualify for exemption."

-To claim Tax-Exempt from North Carolina tax withholdings:
+How do I claim Tax-Exempt from North Carolina tax withholdings?

 If you qualify for the exemption, you must complete form NC-4 EZ and file it with your employer.
 A new form must be filed by February 15th each year.